 The entrepreneur was sourcing its customers via one of several websites, harnessing a similar mechanism.
 The contents of all those websites were very much similar.
 Each offered the publication of, inter alia, “Google reviews with specific comments” and “[Google] reviews without any comments (stars only)” on popular web portals and sites.
 The positive reviews purchased by the entrepreneur’s customers were posted on Google Maps, or on such websites as znanylekarz.pl, opineo.pl, oferteo.pl, ceneo.pl, wakacje.pl, TripAdvisor, Google Play.
 They were published on social networks (Facebook) as well.
 It was the customer who decided about the frequency of posting and about the length of specific reviews, thus defining the final cost of the service provided.

 In the opinion of the President of UOKiK, such practices may have affected consumers’ purchasing decisions which, due to the entrepreneur’s activities, were based on false information.
 Moreover, buyers are not the only ones who were misled and harmed by false ratings or reviews.
-Other competitors operating on the market may have suffered too.
+Other honest entrepreneurs may have suffered too.
 Should the allegations be confirmed, Best-Review faces a penalty of up to 10% of its turnover.

 Not the first such case